ttoss/ttoss/docs/website/blog/2023-09-28-embedding-videos-in-markdown-using-react.md

 ## Handling Video Links

 We need to identify links that are meant to embed videos.
-In this example, we check if the `href` attribute of the anchor element contains the strings 'youtube' or 'embed'.
+In this example, we check if the `href` attribute of the anchor element contains the strings 'youtube' and 'embed'.

 ```javascript
 if (['youtube', 'embed'].every((item) => props.href.includes(item))) {